 Now a day’s analytics market has grown at a double speed.
 Today, the analytics software market is having numerous players and ranging from billion-dollar companies to a single person operated shops and businesses offering sophisticated and custom-based solutions to various communities as per their requirements.
-The analytics field is continuously growing, new tools and technologies have started coming in the market, causing the business analysts to master them for better career options.
+The analytics field is continuously growing, new tools and technologies have started coming into the market, causing the business analysts to master them for better career options.

-Before diving into the main agenda of this article, let us first understand what R, sas is?
+Before diving into the main agenda of this article, let us first understand what R, SAS is?

 R is the lingua franca of statistics.
 It is a procedural language that depends on a series of sequential subroutines.
 R is open source and cost-effective approach and the highly preferred programming language among many data scientists.
 With its built-in packages and library functions.
 R is the most preferable language in the case of data and plot visualization which are crucial in the context of data analysis.